MuhamadShehroz/BAC-Tester/README.md

    Authorization: Bearer eyJhbGci...
    ```
 3. Click **Save**, then **Enable**.
-4. Browse the application as a **privileged user** (attacker) through Burp Proxy.
+4. Browse the application as a **high privileged user/victim** through Burp Proxy.
-5. BAC-TESTER replays each request with the victim's session and flags any access control bypass.
+5. BAC-TESTER replays each request with the attacker's session and flags any access control bypass.

 ---